pingcap/docs-dm/en/migrate-from-mysql-aurora.md

 >
 > The configuration file used by DM supports plain text or cipher text database passwords.
 It is recommended to use password encrypted with dmctl.
 For how to obtain the cipher text database password, see [Encrypt the database password using dmctl](manage-source.md#encrypt-the-database-password).

-Save the following configuration files of data source according to the sample information, in which the value of `source-id` will be quoted when configuring the task in step 4.
+Save the following configuration files of data source according to the example, in which the value of `source-id` will be quoted when configuring the task in step 4.

 File `source1.yaml`: